About the firm

 university courses.
 He has also published several articles on practical solutions to problems experienced in strata and community

-schemes in New South Wales.
+schemes and TAFE in New South Wales.
 Alex often appears as a guest speaker on radio and has acted as solicitor in many of the leading edge

 strata title cases decided in New South Wales Supreme Court, and Court of Appeal, Strata Titles Board, Consumer Trade and Tenancy Tribunal and Civil and Administrative Tribunal.